-Suspension from Lynchburg College is the standard sanction for a first-time violation of drug-related policies; expulsion is issued in more serious cases and for second drug-related infractions.
+Suspension from University of Lynchburg is the standard sanction for a first-time violation of drug-related policies; expulsion is issued in more serious cases and for second drug-related infractions.
 Additionally, illegal possession, manufacture, or distribution of controlled substances may result in criminal prosecution by city, state, and/or federal law enforcement agencies.
-Lynchburg College notifies law enforcement officers of illegal drugs and paraphernalia confiscated on campus and cooperates with the authorities in apprehending and prosecuting alleged violations of drug laws.
+University of Lynchburg notifies law enforcement officers of illegal drugs and paraphernalia confiscated on campus and cooperates with the authorities in apprehending and prosecuting alleged violations of drug laws.

-A student seeking readmission to Lynchburg College after suspension for any drug- or paraphernalia-related violation must complete the following prior to submitting a readmission application:
+A student seeking readmission to University of Lynchburg after suspension for any drug- or paraphernalia-related violation must complete the following prior to submitting a readmission application:

 - A substance abuse assessment with a licensed professional counselor with required follow through on recommendations made by the counselor;

 - A drug education seminar; and

 - A paper summarizing what was learned through the assessment and seminar and how that knowledge will influence the student’s behavior, if the student is readmitted.

 Any student re-enrolled after suspension for any drug- or paraphernalia-related violation must complete the following: